 On November 19, 2019, the district court granted summary judgment in our favor on our Administrative Procedure Act claims, vacating the rule in its entirety.
 The government then appealed this and other decisions enjoining the rule.
 The case is currently on hold, however, while the Biden administration works to finalize a new rule to replace the one that the courts blocked.

 Mayor & City Council of Baltimore v.
 Azar

 On June 5, 2019, Americans United, partnering with the Baltimore City Law Department and the law firm Susman Godfrey LLP, filed suit in the U.S. District Court for the District of Maryland to challenge the Denial of Care Rule.

 The federal government moved to dismiss or, in the alternative, for summary judgment on August 22, 2019.
 We filed Baltimore’s opposition and its own motion for summary judgment on September 19, 2019, making arguments similar to those in Santa Clara.
-After other federal district courts blocked the Denial of Care Rule, the district court held the case in abeyance while the U.S. Courts of Appeals for the Second and Ninth Circuit hear the government’s appeals (which are themselves stayed by request of the government as the Biden administration drafts a new rule to replace the one that the courts blocked).
+After other federal district courts blocked the Denial of Care Rule, the district court held the case in abeyance while the U.S. Courts of Appeals for the Second and Ninth Circuit hear the government’s appeals (which are themselves stayed by request of the government as the Biden administration work to finalize a new rule to replace the one that the courts blocked).